AmitCohen3/Accessorize-in-the-dark/README.md

 9. A file named vis_gallery_<X>.txt should also be present in the same protocol folder.
 It should contain paths to VIS images of the attacker, the target, and other subjects you want to include in the gallery.

-10. Execute the Attack: Run the attack with the specified command, ensuring the --protocols and --gallery-index arguments are correctly set.
+10. Execute the Attack: Run the attack (use example command for reference), ensuring the --protocols and --gallery-index arguments are correctly set.
 This process will generate the attacking eyeglasses in the plot directory.

 11. Physical Testing: Print, cut, and wear the attacking eyeglasses.